-BLOOD-TONICAn herb that produces more blood cells in the body or otherwise strengthens blood.
+BLOOD-TONICAn herb that produces more blood cells in the body, or otherwise improves blood cell quality or hemoglobin content.
 Helpful for anemia and other types of deficiency.

 STYPTICA herb that contracts tissue or blood vessels.
 Generally styptics are astringent.
-They are often used to stop bleeding.
+They are often used topically as a hemostatic to stop bleeding, or to reduce secretions.

 LIVOTONICAn herb that strengthens the liver.
 It is helpful for people with a history of substance abuse, chronic liver issues from hepatitis and hemolytic anemias.
-Generally, liver tonics are oily, cool, sweet, mildly sour, or has beta-carotene.
+Generally, liver tonics are oily, cool, sweet, mildly sour, or contain beta-carotene.

 Joyful Belly is a recognized school of biocharacteristics medicine.